-Risks related to the structure of a particular issue of Notes
+Risks Relating to the Structure of a Particular Issue of Notes

 A range of Notes may be issued under the Programme.
 A number of these Notes may have features which contain particular risks for potential investors.
-Set out below is a description of the most common such features:
+Set out below is a description of some of such features:

-Optional Redemption - If the Issuer has the right to redeem any Notes at its option, this may limit the market value of the Notes concerned and an investor may not be able to reinvest the redemption proceeds in a manner which achieves a similar effective return.
+Optional Redemption - If the Issuer has the right to redeem any Notes at its option, this might limit the market value of the Notes concerned and an investor might not be able to reinvest the redemption proceeds in a manner which achieves a similar effective return

 An optional redemption feature of Notes is likely to limit their market value.
 During any period when the Issuer may elect to redeem Notes, the market value of those Notes generally will not rise substantially above the price at which they can be redeemed.
-This may similarly be true prior to any redemption period.
+This might similarly be true prior to any redemption period.

 To the extent Notes have an optional redemption feature, the Issuer may be expected to redeem Notes when its cost of borrowing is lower than the interest rate on such Notes.
-At those times, an investor generally would not be able to reinvest the redemption proceeds at an effective interest rate as high as the interest rate on the Notes being redeemed and may only be able to do so at a significantly lower rate (or through taking on a greater credit risk).
-Potential investors should consider reinvestment risk in light of other investments available at that time.
+At those times, an investor generally would not be able to reinvest the redemption proceeds at an effective interest rate as high as the interest rate on the Notes being redeemed and might only be able to do so at a significantly lower rate (or through taking on a greater credit risk).
+Reinvestment risk should be an important element of an investor's consideration in investing in Notes with a redemption feature.

-Change of Interest Basis - If the Issuer has the right to convert the interest rate on any Notes from a fixed rate to a floating rate, or vice versa, this may affect the secondary market and the market value of the Notes concerned
+Change of Interest Basis - If the Issuer has the right to convert the interest rate on any Notes from a fixed rate to a floating rate, or vice versa, this might affect the secondary market and the market value of the Notes concerned

-Fixed/Floating Rate Notes are Notes which may bear interest at a rate that converts from a fixed rate to a floating rate, or from a floating rate to a fixed rate.
-Where the Issuer has the right to effect such a conversion, this may affect the secondary market and the market value of the Notes since the Issuer may be expected to convert the rate when it is likely to produce a lower overall cost of borrowing.
-If the Issuer converts from a fixed rate to a floating rate in such circumstances, the spread on the Fixed/Floating Rate Notes may be less favourable than then-prevailing spreads on comparable Floating Rate Notes tied to the same reference rate.
+Fixed/Floating Rate Notes are Notes which may bear interest at a rate that converts from a fixed rate to a floating rate or from a floating rate to a fixed rate.
+Where the Issuer has the right to effect such a conversion with respect to a Series of Notes, this might affect the secondary market and the market value of such Notes since the Issuer might be expected to convert the rate when it is likely to produce a lower overall cost of borrowing.
+If the Issuer converts from a fixed rate to a floating rate in such circumstances, then the spread on the Fixed/Floating Rate Notes might be less favourable than then-prevailing spreads on comparable Floating Rate Notes tied to the same reference rate.
 In addition, the new floating rate at any time may be lower than the rates on other Notes.
-If the Issuer converts from a floating rate to a fixed rate in such circumstances, the fixed rate may be lower than then prevailing market rates.
+If the Issuer converts from a floating rate to a fixed rate in such circumstances, then the fixed rate might be lower than then-prevailing market rates.

-Settlement Currency - In certain circumstances, investors may need to open a bank account in the Specified Currency or payment may be made in a currency other than as elected by a Noteholder or the currency in which payment is made may affect the value of the Notes or such payment to the relevant Noteholder
+Settlement Currency - In certain circumstances, investors might need to open a bank account in the Specified Currency, payment might be made in a currency other than as elected by a Noteholder or the currency in which payment is made might affect the value of the Notes or such payment to the relevant Noteholder